Euclidean algorithm

-The version of the Euclidean algorithm described above (and by Euclid) can take many subtraction steps to find the GCD when one of the given numbers is much bigger than the other.
+The version of the Euclidean algorithm described above—which follows Euclid's original presentation—may require many subtraction steps to find the GCD when one of the given numbers is much bigger than the other.
 A more efficient version of the algorithm shortcuts these steps, instead replacing the larger of the two numbers by its remainder when divided by the smaller of the two (with this version, the algorithm stops when reaching a zero remainder).
 With this improvement, the algorithm never requires more steps than five times the number of digits (base 10) of the smaller integer.
-This was proven by Gabriel Lamé in 1844, and marks the beginning of computational complexity theory.
+This was proven by Gabriel Lamé in 1844 (Lamé's Theorem), and marks the beginning of computational complexity theory.
 Additional methods for improving the algorithm's efficiency were developed in the 20th century.

 The Euclidean algorithm has many theoretical and practical applications.
 It is used for reducing fractions to their simplest form and for performing division in modular arithmetic.
 Computations using this algorithm form part of the cryptographic protocols that are used to secure internet communications, and in methods for breaking these cryptosystems by factoring large composite numbers.
 The Euclidean algorithm may be used to solve Diophantine equations, such as finding numbers that satisfy multiple congruences according to the Chinese remainder theorem, to construct continued fractions, and to find accurate rational approximations to real numbers.
 Finally, it can be used as a basic tool for proving theorems in number theory such as Lagrange's four-square theorem and the uniqueness of prime factorizations.

 The original algorithm was described only for natural numbers and geometric lengths (real numbers), but the algorithm was generalized in the 19th century to other types of numbers, such as Gaussian integers and polynomials of one variable.
 This led to modern abstract algebraic notions such as Euclidean domains.